 Residence and Moving Away from Home

-Moving into Residence can mean experiencing a lot of new firsts such as moving away from home, a new city, having roommates.
+Moving into Residence can mean experiencing a lot of new firsts such as moving away from home, a new city, and having roommates.
 It can be scary and it helps to be prepared.
 For a list of what you can and cannot bring when you move in, check out this Packing List.
-Take some time once you arrive to explore campus and find out where to get food, where your classes are, where you can find resources on campus, visit the library, find Health and Counselling.
-Take a map with you or ask around, people are friendly at Carleton and are more than happy to point you in the right direction.
+Take some time once you arrive to explore campus and find out where to get food, where your classes are, where you can find resources on campus, visit the library, and find Health and Counselling.
+Take a map with you or ask around.
+People are friendly at Carleton and are more than happy to point you in the right direction.
 Also, take a day or two to explore downtown Ottawa and learn about your new city.

 If you're an international student, or even from a different province, Ottawa's climate can be quite a change.
 The temperature can get to -40°C in the winter months, and +40°C (with humidity) in the summer months.
 It's a wide range and pack accordingly.
 If you're not used to the cold, make sure to invest in a good quality winter jacket and winter boots as well as a hat, scarf, mitts and warm socks.
 A pair of skates can be bought or rented to go skating on the Rideau Canal, the world's largest skating rink.

 Meal plans are available but all dining locations on campus will also accept cash, credit or debit transactions.
 If you are living on residence, a meal plan may be included in your residence cost.
 Check here to find out more.
 If you are off campus, there are also meal plan options for you found here.